GoogleCloudPlatform/migrationcenter-utils/tools/cast-dashboard/cloud-function-trigger/README.md

 | bigquery_table      | Table name for cast data      |   "cast_analysis_results" |
 | migrationcenter_path | This value is to be specified for the cloud function that will create groups in the migration center. | This value is of the pattern “projects/{project_id}/locations/{region of mc}”.
 Example: “projects/test-vz-2/locations/us-central1” |

+> [!IMPORTANT]
+> **Please assign all the resources created here the same location as the dataset created by MC2BQ tool.** This is because of the colocation requirement from bigquery.
+More information can be found [here](https://cloud.google.com/bigquery/docs/locations#specify_locations).
+For example, if the dataset containg migration center data lies in us-central1, then all resources should be created in us-central1.

 5.  **Initialize Terraform:**
    - Open a terminal and navigate to the directory containing your Terraform files.